Krishnatripathi09/Node-Js-Practice/README.md

 calculateSum(a, b);
 console.log(x);

-And like this we can import a folder as a module .
+And like this we can import a folder as a module .\
+## Importing a json file
+We can also use require to import a json file for eg: we have a data.json file which has data {
+    "name":"Krishna",
+    "age":25,
+    "city":"Pune"
+}

+then we can import it in our App.js file as ***const data = require("./data.json");*** and we can do __console.log(data)__ to view the data in the file

 ## NODE - JS  Practice From Basics

 Created a Node Js Server which listens on port (3000)